jinvoker/reporter1/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://github.com/jinvoker/reporter/blob/master/LICENSE)

-Reporter is a simple Unix/linux system information reporting tool
+<b><i>Reporter</i></b> is a simple Unix/linux system information reporting tool.
+In simple terms it is serves as a 'screenshot program'.
+Reporter is aimed to remain simple,fast and minimalistic with merely under 50 lines of code, it is also designed in such a way that the workings are clear to a newbie bash user and to invite more people to join the development.

-Akin to already existing programs such screenfetch and neofetch.
-Reporter borrows aesthetic appeal  from programs such as screenfetch and neofetch.
-All of the code is completely written from scratch. yet another screenshot program ,Aimed to remain simple and minimalistic with merely under 20 lines of code.
+Akin to already existing screenshot programs, Reporter borrows aesthetic appeal  from programs such as screenfetch and neofetch, however all of the code is completely written from scratch.

-but also the workings of bash to a newbie user.
+Here’s how reporter looks on Linux Mint:

 ### INSTALLATION